happner/happner-2/readme.md

 ## demonstration

-These walkthroughs use *happner* to create a rudimentary monitoring service.
+These walkthroughs use *happner* to create a rudimentary monitoring service:

 * [The Basics](https://github.com/happner/happner-2/blob/master/docs/walkthrough/the-basics.md)